tc39/proposal-do-expressions/README.md

 ## Limitations

-Because of the potential for confusion, you can't end a do-expression with a declaration or a loop (even when nested in other statements).
+Because of the potential for confusion, you can't end a do-expression with a declaration, an `if` without an `else`, or a loop (even when nested in other statements).
 For example, the following are all Early Errors:

 ```js
 (do {